-On July 30, 2021, a local bank provided the Parent Company with a credit line facility amounting to P400.0 million.
-The unused credit line as of August 4, 2021 amounted to P400.0 million.
+On July 30, 2021, a local bank provided the Parent Company with a credit line facility amounting to \$\mathbb{P}400.0\$ million.
+The credit line facility remains unused as of date, and valid until July 31, 2022 and the Company is currently processing its renewal.